On the reverse isodiametric problem and Dvoretzky-Rogers-type volume bounds: Analogies to the reverse isominwidth problem

 \subsection{Acknowledgments}

 We thank Ambros Gleixner, Benjamin M\"uller, and Felipe Serrano from the Zuse Institute Berlin for discussions and help regarding the \texttt{scip} experiments described in \cref{rem_DR_mnj}.
 Furthermore, we thank Peter Gritzmann and Martin Henk for the possibility of mutual research visits at TU Munich and TU Berlin.
 The first author also thanks TU Munich and the University Centre of Defence of San Javier, where part of this work has been done.
+We would like to thank the anonymous referee for comments and suggestions that helped us to improve the writing, and in particular, for pointing out that \cite[Cor.~3]{barthe1998onareverse} is incorrectly stated.